Past Boram Award Winners

 1. Cover Letter (1-2 pages):

 The most useful cover letter does more than list the contents and reiterate the letters of support.
-The cover letter should make a clear and persuasive case for why the Professional Development committee should give the nominee the award by identifying the nominee’s strengths and talents in the areas listed under the Selection Criteria.
+The cover letter should make a clear and persuasive case for why the Faculty Development committee should give the nominee the award by identifying the nominee’s strengths and talents in the areas listed under the Selection Criteria.

 2. Teaching Philosophy